Pdleon/pdleon.github.io/_posts/2021-05-12-Teams Outbound Caller ID Mask with a Resource Account.md

 # Assignment

-We have a couple of ways to do this :
+We have a couple of options to do this :

-- Direct assignment to a user through powershell or in the Teams Admin Center - Users ; then editing the policies and assigning the new policy
+- Option 1: Direct assignment to a user through powershell or in the Teams Admin Center - Users ; then editing the policies and assigning the new policy

 ![](../assets/images/CallerIDPolicyDirect.png)

-- Since users will have a different outbound number based on location tied to a different AutoAttendant (Repeat all the steps above to create another AA on a different location) we are going to assign policies to a security group that has membership based on location.
+- Option 2: Since the request is for users to have a different outbound number based on location tied to a different AutoAttendant (Repeat all the steps above to create another AA on a different location) we are going to assign policies to a security group that has membership based on location.

 - Create a new security group in Azure AD or use an existent one that covers all the members in the desired location